dutils-official/dutils/source/dutils/math/README.md

 -  dutils.math.def contains the definitions for the template mathematical type:  Mtype, and for the wrappers for the function and operator lists.

--  dutils.math.number contains the definition of the Number type, which is currently incomplete and undocumented.
+-  dutils.math.number contains the definition of the Number type, which is currently incomplete.
    The Number type currently supports four operations: +, -, *, and /.

 -  dutils.math.core supports registering, validating, and executing a function.